 Get Help Now

-At the Thompson Law Firm, we have more than 10 years of experience helping clients obtain compensation for their personal injuries, including those from rideshare accidents.
-When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office.
+At Phoenix Accident and Injury Law Firm near you, we have more than 15 years of experience helping clients obtain compensation for their personal injuries, including those from rideshare accidents in the Phoenix area.
+When you’re ready to talk, please contact our office to arrange a free initial consultation by phone or at our Chandler office, conveniently located near you.

-If you have been in a rideshare accident, contact Thompson Law Firm in Chandler, AZ to speak with an experienced personal injury attorney.
-We provide personal injury legal services to clients in the greater Phoenix area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.
+If you have been in a rideshare accident, contact Phoenix Accident and Injury Law Firm in nearby Chandler, AZ to speak with an experienced personal injury attorney.
+We provide personal injury legal services to clients in your area including Chandler, Gilbert, Mesa, Scottsdale, Tempe, and Peoria.